Protesters retreat as Sri Lankan president sends resignation

 The tentative way the resignation unfolded only added to turmoil.
 An aide to the speaker of the Sri Lankan Parliament issued a statement that said the speaker had received the president's resignation through the Sri Lankan Embassy in Singapore, but there was no immediate official announcement.

-An announcement was planned for Friday after the authenticity and legality of the letter is verified, the statement said.
+An announcement was planned for Friday after the authenticity and legality of the letter are verified, the statement said.

 As word of the resignation spread, jubilant crowds gathered near the president’s office to celebrate.
 Dozens of people danced and cheered and waved the Sri Lankan flag, and two men sang in Sinhalese on a small stage.